segmentio/analytics-android/README.md

 #### Build via Gradle

-Simply run `./gradlew clean build connectedTest` to run all the test and build a jar.
+Once you have set your `$ANDROID_HOME` variable, run `./gradlew clean build connectedTest` to run all the tests and build a jar.

-This assumes that your `$ANDROID_HOME` variable is set.
+Be sure to a device/emulator connected for the tests to run.

 Check out how to contribute to the library, or add providers here: [https://segment.io/libraries/android#contributing](https://segment.io/libraries/android#contributing).